Carbon Credits Market

 1

 Module 1 supports countries in making an initial decision on whether to participate in international carbon markets as a host country.
-Understanding the mix of ERR opportunities, along with their costs and co-benefits, can help determine alignment with international demand.
+Understanding the mix of emission reduction and removal (ERR) opportunities, along with their costs and co-benefits, can help determine alignment with international demand.
 Evaluating how these opportunities fit within the country’s NDC targets and /or Long-Term Low Emission Development Strategy (LT-LEDS) can ensure that credit sales support, rather than hinder, reaching these goals.

 2